manueldelrio/faino-estante/README.md

 Assymmetric-U-section cross beams are system's cornerstone, contributing to a good mechanical resistance, hiding fixations and visually enlighting the shelves.

 The result is a visually clean shelf whether viewed from above or from below.

+## Do It With Others, or Distributed Manufacturing
+Keeping in mind digital manufacturing technologies during design process enables distributed manufacturing ecosystems.

+Unlike traditional manufacturing, where raw materials are transformed into standarized products in centralized factories and distributed to customers, distributed manufacturing focus on customized single-unit on-demand products, manufactured according to user needs and preferences.
+Production is distributed into a network of factories, workshops and craftmans working in closely communication with final user.

+Three key roles are defined:
+* **User** must adopt an active role in shelf design, transmitting to the designer all critical information in order to ensure that the design meets her/his needs.
+* **Manufacturer** is a proffesional or organization with capacity to resolve one or more production processes involved in shelving system manufacturing.
+* **Designer** acts as a link between user and manufacturers.
+He has the responsability of adapt shelf design to user's needs and preferences while keep it suitable for available manufacturers' capabilities.